Lynyanyu/AtomID-Net/README.md

 ```
 ./datasets/tem/
 ```
-in the form like them in the demostration data.
+in the form like those in the demostration data.
 Fill in the catalog files `./datasets/tem_unet_train.csv` and `./datasets/tem_unet_test.csv` for training and testing data respectively.
 And run:
 ```
 python train.py
 ```